Canon 700D vs Nikon D5600

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D5600 Manual.
+Further information on the features and operation of the 700D and D5600 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.